Valentines Kids Party Ideas for Very Young Kids

 Pin the Lips on Mrs. Valentine

-I like to make a pin the tail on the donkey type game.
-I cut out a huge heart and draw on eyes and a nose.
-I like to make long eyelashes and such.
-Then I cut out several sets of lips from construction paper and put tape on the back or glue dots so kids can play the game.
+Make a pin the tail on the donkey type game.
+Cut out a huge heart and draw on eyes and a nose.
+Make long eyelashes and such.
+Then cut out several sets of lips from construction paper and put tape on the back or glue dots so kids can play the game.
 So funny and fun.

 Catch My Heart, Valentine